 Ph.D. students majoring in other disciplines must complete 12 units of approved Wyant College of Optical Sciences coursework with a grade of B or higher.
-One Wyant College of Optical Sciences faculty member is required to serve on the minor student's oral comprehensive exam committee (faculty members with a joint appointment in the student's major department are highly recommended).
+One Wyant College of Optical Sciences faculty member is required to serve on the student's oral comprehensive exam committee (faculty members with a joint appointment in the student's major department are highly recommended).

 Plans of Study for students wishing to minor in optical sciences must be approved by the Associate Dean for Graduate Academic Affairs.
 When completing the Plan of Study in GradPath, the student will select Optical Sciences as the minor.
 If the student's dissertation director has an appointment or a joint appointment in Optical Sciences, the student should select the dissertation director as the minor advisor.
 Otherwise, the student should select the Optical Sciences Associate Dean for Graduate Academic Affairs as the Minor Advisor.
-In general, approval will be only given to plans in which at least 9 of the 12 units are courses for which the Wyant College of Optical Sciences is the home department, and for which those 9 units do not include OPTI 599: Independent Study; OPTI 597B: Technical Writing, OPTI 595A: Current Subjects in Optics; OPTI 589: Optics Outreach; or 900-level courses.
+In general, approval will only be given to plans in which at least 9 of the 12 units are courses for which the Wyant College of Optical Sciences is the home department, and for which those 9 units do not include OPTI 599: Independent Study; OPTI 597B: Technical Writing, OPTI 595A: Current Subjects in Optics; OPTI 589: Optics Outreach; or 900-level courses.
 See also the Plan of Study restrictions described in Section II.S and summarized in Section VIII.C.
-For OPTI 599 to be used to satisfy the minor coursework, it must not be used to conduct research related to the dissertation or involve laboratory work under the supervision of the student's Ph.D. faculty advisor.
+For OPTI 599 to be used to satisfy the minor coursework, it must not be used to conduct laboratory work or research related to the dissertation or involve laboratory work under the supervision of the student's Ph.D. faculty advisor.
+Beginning in Fall 2023, units from a 599 course in another department (such as PHYS 599) are no longer permitted to appear in the minor area of the plan of study, even if the instructor has an appointment in Optical Sciences, since these courses are not subject to review and approval by the Optical Sciences Associate Dean.